There are no open spots for this class, but we found something similar!

 Did you know that pockets haven't always been sewn into clothing?
 For a very long time, women and girls wore separate pockets that tied around the wast.
 These pockets were often beautifully decorated with embroidery, and big enough to hold snacks!
 In this class students will learn a brief history of women's pockets and their construction as they craft their way through creating a their own set of pockets.
 The class will be casual, conversational, and very hands on - with room for lots of...

 Students will learn several basic historic hand sewing skills.

 I've been sewing historic garment reproductions for over 30 years.
-I've worked professionally in several living history museums, for over more than 18 years, creating my all my own professional costuming for various time periods in history... as well as researching and writing staff costuming standards guides for two museums and drafting patterns from photographs and historic garments in the collection.
+I've worked in several living history museums, for over more than 18 years, creating my all my own professional costuming for various time periods in history... as well as researching and writing staff costuming standards guides for two museums and drafting patterns from photographs and historic garments in the collection.
 My extended family lives near Colonial Williamsburg, where I have visited many times, taking part in several workshops related to historic textile arts.
-I currently consult and demonstrate as a domestic and textile historian for Great Smokey Mountain Heritage Center.
+I currently consult and demonstrate as a domestic and textile historian for Great Smoky Mountain Heritage Center.

 Completion of any extra decorative embroidery by the second class.